 Grieving the Loss of a Relationship

-If you were in a relationship for a long time, you might even wonder who you are without that person in your life.
+If the relationship lasted a long time, you might also find yourself questioning who you are without that person in your life.

-Thankfully, there are healthy ways to cope.
-Dealing with the loss of a relationship the right way will make it easier to prioritize your well-being so you can start the next chapter of your life on the right foot.
+Fortunately, there are healthy ways to cope.
+Approaching the end of a relationship with care and intention can help you prioritize your well-being and move into the next chapter of your life with a stronger foundation.

 Acknowledge Your Feelings